- About

 roll

-function for tabletop gaming or anytime random numbers are desired: typeroll 1 20
+function for tabletop gaming or whenever random numbers are desired: typeroll 1 20

-as six-sided dice is the default), and so on. - Functions for creating and extracting archive files:
+as six-sided dice is the default), etc. - Functions for creating and extracting archive files:

 maketarxz